esbie/jasmine-bootstrap/README.md

 Usage
 -----

-Grab everything in src/ and link to them in you html file:
+Grab everything in src/ and link to them in your html file:

 ``` html
 <link rel="stylesheet" href="src/lib/bootstrap.css" type="text/css">